Are foundation models for computer vision good conformal predictors?: Introduction

-\item Across all the experiments, Adaptive Prediction Sets (APS) is the best CP approach in terms of empirical coverage, while Regularized Adaptive Prediction Sets (RAPS) presents the best alternative from a conformal set size standpoint. \item Under distributional shifts, APS exhibits the highest robustness among CP methods in terms of coverage guarantes, albeit decreasing its set efficiency. \item Confidence calibration decreases the efficiency of conformal sets, but typically improves coverage gap. \item Few-shot adaptation of vision-language models (VLMs) yields better conformalization than zero-shot predictions in ID data, with marginal gains on OOD. \end{enumerate}
+\begin{enumerate}[label=(\roman*)] \item Vision, and vision-language foundation models seem to lead to lower set sizes and higher class-conditional coverage compared to their more traditionally (fully-supervised) trained counterparts. \item Across all the experiments, Adaptive Prediction Sets (APS) is the best CP approach in terms of empirical coverage, while Regularized Adaptive Prediction Sets (RAPS) presents the best alternative from a conformal set size standpoint. \item Under distributional shifts, APS exhibits the highest robustness among CP methods in terms of coverage guarantees, albeit decreasing its set efficiency. \item Confidence calibration decreases the efficiency of conformal sets, but typically improves coverage gap \item Few-shot adaptation of vision-language models (VLMs) yields lower set sizes and coverage gaps than zero-shot predictions in ID data, with marginal gains on OOD. \item Under domain shift, across different foundation models, those including visual transformers, such as DINO and CLIP, lead to smaller decreases in the conformal metrics compared to models integrating convolutional neural networks. \end{enumerate}